 For any business, taxation is an area where there really is almost no room for error.
 Additional taxes, interest, and penalties are just the tip of the iceberg for making tax-related mistakes.
 An audit can be a very expensive procedure.
 Having to put together records before an audit because of poor record keeping practices can lead to an audit -- an expensive procedure that can require countless hours of record-gathering and preparation.
 Talking to a tax attorney now is critical to your understanding of what the IRS and state tax boards require.
 Following is a list of ten key reasons to see a business tax attorney for help.

-9. CHANGE, CHANGE, AND CHANGE.
-Federal and state tax laws and regulations change frequently.
+9. Change, Change, and More Change: Federal and state tax laws and regulations change frequently.
 You can count on a new Tax Code every year.
 But during the year, taxing agencies (especially the IRS) issue rulings interpreting the Tax Code on a daily basis.
 Your attorney follows these rulings and knows how they impact your business.